purehunter1/Water-Level-Meter-on-Arduino-Nano/README.md

-on an Arduino Nano with only very few additional components.<BR>It can be configured with an optional temperature compensation realized with only 3 more cheap components.<BR><BR>Measurement values are averaged over n cycles and normalized to 255 to fit in one Byte for easy serial communication.<BR>The program can be modified to get the output as an analog value instead or additional to the serial data output.
+on an Arduino Nano with only very few additional components.<BR>It can be configured with an optional temperature compensation realized with only 3 more cheap components.<BR><BR>Measurement values are averaged over n cycles for stable results and normalized to 255 to fit in one Byte for easy serial communication.<BR>The program can be modified to get the output as an analog value instead or additional to the serial data output.
 This opens the possibility to use an analog meter to display